vegetarian recipes site header

 6. Boil for 5 minutes.
 Let cool completely.

-8. The residue can be used to add to bhel puri, dahi puri, sev puri or for making potato curry.
+7. Strain through a plastic mesh or pour out the top liquid.
+The residue can be used to add to bhel puri, dahi puri, sev puri or for making potato curry.

-Pani is ready to use.
+8. Pani is ready to use.
 You may chill it in the fridge or use it at room temperature, as you like.

-4.Ingredients to Make sweet chutney:
+Ingredients to Make sweet chutney:

 • Dates(khajur) - 10 nos.

-• tamarind pulp - 1 tbsp,
+• Tamarind pulp - 1 tbsp,

-• jaggery(gur) - 1 tbsp,
+• Jaggery(gur) - 1 tbsp,

-• salt(namak) - 1/4 tsp or to taste,
+• Salt(namak) - 1/4 tsp or to taste,

-• red chili powder(lal mirch powder) - 1/4 tsp or to taste.
+• Red chili powder(lal mirch powder) - 1/4 tsp or to taste.

-• roasted cumin powder(jeera powder) - 1 tsp.
+• Roasted cumin powder(jeera powder) - 1 tsp.

 1. Grind together all the ingredients with a little water to a thick fine paste.

-This chutney will keep in the fridge for a week so make it in advance.
-You can dilute it if you wish at the time of serving.
+2. This chutney will keep in the fridge for a week so make it in advance.

 Assembling pani puri before serving:

-5. Place a cup with the pani in the plate.
+• Place a cup with the pani on the plate.
 And serve.
 This is how it is served in the restaurants too.

-Before eating, a few spoonfuls of pani should be filled in the puri and the whole puri should be put in the mouth immediately otherwise the pani will make the puri soggy.
+• Before eating, a few spoonfuls of pani should be filled in the puri and the whole puri should be put in the mouth immediately otherwise the pani will make the puri soggy.
 It will be still tasty though.

 How is panipuri served on the street:

-When you have panipuri on the street, the vendor gives you a plate, a stainless steel plate or a special bowl made with dry leaves(which is disposable and eco-friendly).
 He fills each puri with the stuffing and onion, dips the puri in a big pot containing spicy pani, and places that pani filled puri on your plate one after another till you ask him to stop.

-You pick up each puri and stuff it into your mouth and enjoy each one of them.
-Do not try to talk while eating pani puri.
+You pick up each puri as the vendor puts on the plate in your hand and stuff the filled poori into your mouth and enjoy each one of them.

-The vendor remembers your personal choice of more sweetness, more onions etc. He also remembers how many puris you ate even though he is serving puris to many customers at the same time.
+He also remembers how many puris you ate even though he is serving puris to many customers at the same time.

 Most customers are regulars.
 Some people swear that you should eat panipuri only that way on the street and it is the tastiest.
+But there are some like my husband, who do not like to eat on the street.

 But as I said, I prefer to make it at home.
 Just try my pani puri recipe and then tell me how it came out.
-I have to go and have a plate of panipuri after writing this recipe.
-I have the ingredients ready and My mouth is watering.

 New!
 Comments